Tobacco Treatment Guide: For Patients and Their Families

 • Do deep breathing exercises.

-• Take an over-the-counter pain medication (pain medication you buy without a prescription), such as acetaminophen (Tylenol®) or ibuprofen (Advil®).
+• Take an over-the-counter (OTC) pain medicine, such as acetaminophen (Tylenol®) or ibuprofen (Advil®).
+Over-the-counter medicine is medicine you buy without a prescription.

 Feeling sad